Jura wine: Vin jaune

-Jura's most famous and distinguishable wine is the sherry-like vin jaune.
-The wine is produced by picking the Savagnin as ripe as possible, in some cases becoming a sort of late harvest wine.
-After fermentation the wine is stored in Burgundian aging barrels for 6 years or more.
+Jura's most famous and distinguishable wine is vin jaune, which is often likened to sherry.
+The only permitted grape variety is Savagnin.
+After fermentation the wine is stored in Burgundian aging barrels for six years or more.
 The barrels are filled up to the top but evaporation reduces the volume of liquid in the barrel and creates an air pocket at the top of the barrel.
 During this time the wine oxidizes and grows a film of yeast that is similar to, but not the same strain as, the Jerez region flor.
-The wine is then bottled in a signature clavelin wine bottle that holds 62 cL.
-Vin jaune is an intensely flavored wine that often requires decanting prior to drinking.
+The wine is then bottled in a signature 62-centilitre clavelin wine bottle.
+Vin jaune is an intensely flavored wine that often requires decanting before drinking.

 Winemaking

-Due to the cool climate, chaptalization is permitted in the Jura region and is sometimes a necessity to compensate for the low sugar levels in the under ripe vintages.
-Most white wines in the region are aged in oak for several months prior to release while red wines are often aged in stainless steel tanks and bottled early.
+Due to the cool climate, chaptalization is permitted in the Jura region and is sometimes a necessity to compensate for the low sugar levels in the underripe vintages.
+Most white wines in the region are aged in oak for several months prior to release, while red wines are often aged in stainless steel tanks and bottled early.
 Producers in the Jura include Gaspard Feuillet, Chateau Béthanie, Domaine Berthet-Bondet, Frédéric Lornet, and Henri Maire.